 A separate cone or ball of yarn will be needed in matching or contrast color to anchor stitches in the central vertical column.
 Bring the row counter to 000.
 Multiply the number of loops required X2, since it will take 2 passes of the knit carriage to complete each pair, one on each side of the center.

 I brought the side stitch on each side prior to knitting the next row out to E, rather than settling for using KCI alone, found that kept the side edges stable and I was not getting dropped loops.
 If long strips are to be knitted, control over what is happening on each side matters in their assembly.
-The separate strand of yarn is used to e wrap around the needle that comes forward with each pass of the carriage.
+A separate strand of yarn is used to e wrap around the needle that comes forward with each pass of the carriage.
 Even though the illustrations for the technique show equal loop withs, they can actually be created asymmetrically as well, or the central column may actually be moved on the knitting machine as one advances through the piece.
 The dots on the metal bed are from another piece

 the first selection of a needle forward by punchcard e wrapping with second yarn before moving to left e wrapping with second yarn prior to returning to right, completing a sideways figure 8, end stitches out to E before prior to each carriage pass Using the finished sample as an insert brings up the topic of joining knits.
 Here there is a single stitch on each edge.
 The unbound off the stitch at the top on each side can be hooked on and secured with the first pick up.
 Stitches in the sides of knits form “loops and bumps”.
 The loops are formed carriage side as the row knits, can be used as possibly the least satisfactory single stitch increase.
 Opposite the carriage, as that same pass is completed the yarn will twist and create the “knot”, an easy and often acceptable single stitch increase.
 Which of the two is used to pick up for joining depends on yarn thickness and desired effect.
 Swatching will serve as a guide.
 Being consistent gives the best seam/join, without bumps and lags.
 The single edge stitch side border needs to be stabilized if it is going to serve as the detail at the bottom of the piece.